-The student will face suspension for one term or semester under the following condition:

-If the student has not met the conditions of return to good academic standing by the deadline communicated in the letter from the Program Director.
+The student will face suspension for at least one term or semester if the student has not met the conditions of return to good academic standing by the deadline communicated in the letter from the Program Director.

 When the student is suspended from the program, the decision and the conditions to return to good academic standing will be communicated by the Program Director to the student, and a copy will be forwarded to the Registrar, the student's file, and the Provost.
-While suspended, the student will not be able to enroll in any program coursework at Heidelberg University or register for future semesters or terms.
-The student has the right to appeal to the Academic Policies Committee.
+While suspended, the student will not be able to enroll in any program coursework at Heidelberg University.
+The student has the right to appeal to the Graduate Studies Committee.